 As you’re searching for affordable wedding venues in the greater Philadelphia area, you should have an estimation for the number of guests you and your spouse want.
 After all, if you don’t know how many guests you want, how can you choose a wedding venue?
 Unfortunately, determining the number of invites is not easy.
 You need to think about family, friends, the total cost, and much more.
-The following questions are intended to help you determine how many guests you should invite!
+The following questions are intended to help you determine how many guests you should invite to your wedding!

 Do You Want a Tight-Knit or a Large Wedding?

 This should be the first question you and your spouse discuss.
 It’s important to be on the same page about the general size of the wedding before continuing through the rest of the questions.
+This will greatly help in figuring out your wedding budget as well.

 Plus, if you both know you want a small wedding, you’ll already have answered some of the questions below.
 On the other hand, if you both agree on a mid-size wedding, the rest of the questions will require some discussion.